1) Proposing and seconding candidates for membership of the Society

 i.
 Candidate being proposed and seconded by two members of the Society who know the candidate personally.

 ii.
-Candidate being proposed by the appropriate County Representative or Overseas Representative and seconded by an Officer of the Society.
+Candidate being proposed by the appropriate Regional Representative or Overseas Representative and seconded by an Officer of the Society.

 All applications for membership, however supported, have to be approved by Council, in the absence of which the application fails.

 Members of the Society do not have the right to place the letters MRPSL or RPSL (or similar) after their names.

 Under Article 14 a member has the privilege of introducing visitors, for whom he shall personally vouch by signing the visitors' book.